Bye bye, skin shaming

 A pimple is an inflammation in the skin.
 And inflammation in the body always has a cause.

 It's high time we recognized that there are X number of causes for blemishes: Hormones, stress, diet, the wrong skincare products, our environment - just to name a few.
 Let's celebrate our skin for engaging with us in this way and give it what it needs to heal itself.
 From the inside and the outside.
-If you're also fed up with skin shaming and want to find out more about the origin of your blemishes, I recommend our Instagram post in which we recommend possible causes, tips and skincare options.
+If you are also fed up with skin shaming and want to find out more about the origin of your blemishes, I recommend our Instagram post in which we recommend possible causes, tips and skincare options.
 So that you can take care of your body and your skin together Moisturize

-And if you want to know more about how pimples develop in the skin and what exactly is behind the new products, the Spot cream and the Cleansing Gelis behind, take a look at the article by our budding pharmacist Mara take a look!
+And if you want to know more about how pimples develop in the skin and what exactly is behind the new products, the Spot cream and the Cleansing Gelis behind, have a look at the article by our budding pharmacist Mara take a look!

 Until then, take care of your skin, let your pimples be pimples and practice serenity.
 There's only one thing left to say: goodbye skin shaming!